 This final point may go against your gut, because as investors, we don’t really care for financial products that… well, suck.
 But think differently here.
 We’re not talking about performance, we’re talking about teaching your child about investing.

-It’s a common suggestion to let your child buy a stock in some company that they’re interested in.
+It’s a common suggestion to let your child buy a Motley Fool stock pick in some company that they’re interested in.
 Disney is often a first obvious choice, and many books suggest doing this.
 While I see the idea behind it, I’m not sure it’s the best way to start.
 Why?
 Because it can have some adverse effects.
-If the stock does really well, it could give your kid a sense of false hope, and lead him to thinking that stocks always do really well.
+If the stock does really well, it could give your kid a sense of false hope, and lead him to think that stocks always do really well.
 If it tanks, it could scare him away from investing ever again.
 So what do you do?

 When your kid is young (pre-teen and early teens), it’s a good idea to keep the investment more conservative, as to show the value and basic concept of investing.
 For example, a Certificate of Deposit (CD) may not be a great investment, but it’s a great teaching tool to show delayed gratification.
 It shows how you start with an amount, say $100, and then you get 1% ROI (or close to it) on that amount, which gives you $101 after a set number of years.
 It shows your child that she earned the interest due to her patience and delayed gratification.
 It may be a bad investment, but it’s a great lesson.